 Individually designed and handcrafted silver and gold jewellery alongside a range of other precious, non-precious and mixed metal pieces.
 Designs inspired by Anglo-Saxon culture created with a contemporary feel.
 From large cast one-off pieces in silver or bronze to intricate diamond set platinum rings.
 Commissions taken to makers or customers design in most metals.

-Visit Hazel’s website to see a fuller range of work or call in at our gallery in Nailsworth where she permanently has work on show.
+Visit Hazel’s website at to see a fuller range of work or call in at our gallery in Nailsworth where she permanently has work on show.
 Hazel is happy to meet you at the gallery or at her workshop by appointment.

 1a, Hallidays Mill